ripred/Bang/README.md

 runas /user:Administrator "cmd /c python3 arduino_exec.py -p COM3"
 ```

 Note that if you don't plan on executing any commands that require the extra administrative permissons you can run the program directly just using Python alone without including the `runas /user:Administrator` prefix.
-Some of the sketches in the public gallery require administrative permissions, specifically those that allow the Arduino to shut down, reboot, or put the host machine to sleep:
+Some of the sketches in the examples require administrative permissions, specifically those that allow the Arduino to shut down, reboot, or put the host machine to sleep:

 ```
 python3 arduino_exec.py -p COM3